 - Purchasing a package or nucleus colony

 - Getting a start from a neighbor beekeeper

 - Finding someone selling an established hive in local classified ads.

-These ways may be less expensive, but will require some extra work and experience.
+The last 3 ways may be less expensive, but will require some extra work and experience.
 For this guide, we will focus on starting a colony with a package or a nuc, as these are the most common way to start industry-wide.

 A Package of honeybees comes with two or three pounds of bees and a queen in a temporary cage.
 Worker bees are measured by the pound and funneled into the cage from existing hives.
 The queen comes in an separate, smaller queen cage.
 There is a can of sugar syrup to feed bees for a few days.

-Beekeepers pick up their packages on a set date, then install them in the hive, and can return the cage for recycling.
+Beekeepers pick up their packages on a set date, then install them in the hive that evening, and can return the cage for recycling.
 Packages come from California to Utah by truck on a specific date in April.
 They need to be installed in a hive within 24 hours of the pickup date, as bees left too long in the package cage will die.
 Beekeepers need to feed sugar syrup to newly hived packages in the spring to prevent them from starving.

 2-Pound Package: This size is industry standard, and contains about 6-7,000 worker bees.
 They are less expensive and are enough to start a hive.